CodeAndWeb/cocos2d-dynamic-lighting-with-normal-maps/README.md

 ![Normal Mapped Sprite: Sprite's Texture](images/character-with-si-logo.png)
 ![Normal Mapped Sprite: Sprite's Normal Map](images/character-with-si-logo_n.png)

+The texture itself is used for the sprite's color.

+The pixels in the normal map represent a direction - the direction in which the normal vector of a given pixel is pointing.
+It's encoded into the color channe - this is where the strange color scheme comes from.

-Generating a Normal Map for the sprite is easy using a [Normal Map Generator](https://www.codeandweb.com/normal-map-generator).
+The normal maps were generated using SpriteIlluminator - our [Normal Map Generator](https://www.codeandweb.com/normal-map-generator).